will-mccarty/das_tools/python_tools/Using_Jupyter_on_Discover.md

 You will need to have both ports open (that is, one nccs login window that creates the connection to thunder, and a putty window that creates the connection to thunder.

 # Note on tunnels
 If you're having trouble connecting the tunnel on discover, it might already exist.
+Unfortunately, you can only have one tunnel going at a time.
 You may need to kill the tunnels by hand.
 A quick and easy way to list all the running tunnels is by running:
 ```
 discover>   ~wrmccart/bin/list-sshtunnels.csh
 ```